xiacijie/Python-Games/README.md

-A collection of classic games built by pygame in python
+Classic Atari games built by pygame in python
 ---------------------------------------------